-E-learning is a huge arena for businesses and the education system.
-With e-learning, we enable people to be able to learn on the go, from anywhere, anytime they have a spare few minutes to log on and learn what they need to.
-E-learning programmes are vast; and they are everywhere.
+eLearning is a huge arena for businesses and the education system.
+With eLearning, we enable people to learn on the go.
+They can do this from anywhere, anytime they have a few minutes to log on. eLearning programmes are vast and they are everywhere.
 But how does video fit into these programmes and how do they benefit learners?
 Well, we’ve put together a quick guide for you.

-Whether you’re using your e-learning video to explain a particular scenario or simulation, or even just introducing the learning programme, itself, there are many uses of videos in an e-learning situation.
-Videos can act as guides and presenters, allowing a member of your staff to communicate to the learner without interacting with them, but still allowing the learner to interact with the e-learning programme.
+Whether you’re using your eLearning video to explain a particular scenario or simulation, or even just introducing the learning programme itself, there are many uses of videos in an eLearning situation.
+Videos can act as guides and presenters.
+This allows a member of staff to communicate to the learner without interacting with them.
+Enabling the learner to interact with the eLearning programme.
 It’s a great way of giving information while a learner is going through the necessary material.

 Of course, a guide isn’t all you can use videos for in your programme.
-You could also input a promotional video into your e-learning programme, advertising your company, the programme, or even a business partner that relates to the material being learned.
+You could also input a promotional video into your eLearning programme.
+This could advertise your company, the programme, or even a business partner that relates to the material being learned.

 Your videos should always be short.
-E-learners learn best in small chunks of information, and audio and visual learners typically learn best from a video, rather than from text.
+Learners learn best in small chunks of information, and audio and visual learners typically learn best from a video, rather than from text.
 Short videos can be more memorable than long pages of text or lengthy in-depth videos.
-Learning for long periods of time can cause an information overload, which makes it extremely difficult to actually take in and remember any of the information that is being presented.
+Learning for long periods of time can cause information overload.
+This makes it extremely difficult to actually take in and remember any of the information that is being presented.

 Of course, you also need to take age range into account.
 Teens to 30-somethings are more likely to learn on their smartphones, while those above 40 are more likely to prefer learning on a computer at home.
 There is a generational difference, after all.

 Include eLearning Scripts